-The Ivory Gull breeding population has a circumpolar, patchy distribution in the Arctic.
-The Canadian breeding population of Ivory Gull exclusively breeds and nests in the Territory of Nunavut, but accounts for 20 - 30% of the global population (Stenhouse, et al. 2004).
-Breeding colonies are concentrated in approximately 3% of Nunavut around Jones and Lancaster Sounds on southeastern Ellesmere Island, eastern Devon Island, and the Brodeur Peninsula of northern Baffin Island.
-There is one outlying colony to the west on Seymour Island, off the northern coast of Bathurst Island (COSEWIC 2006b).
-The Inglefield Mountains of Ellesmere Island have consistently supported 30 - 40% of the Canadian Ivory Gull population over the past two decades (Latour, et al. 2008), while the importance of the Seymour Island colony has increased over time to a similar level (Gilchrist and Mallory 2005).
-Most of the remaining individuals are on the Brodeur Peninsula of Baffin Island, but within the past decade ten colonies near the coast have been abandoned, while only three new ones further inland have been documented (Latour, et al. 2008).
-The Sydkap Ice Field on southern Ellesmere Island was formerly home to a large colony of up to 300 Ivory Gulls, but was abandoned during surveys in 2002 and 2003 (Latour, et al. 2008).
-The colonies on eastern Devon Island were always relatively small, and have also been largely abandoned (Latour, et al. 2008).
+The ivory gull breeding population has a circumpolar, patchy distribution in the Arctic.
+The Canadian breeding population is restricted to the Territory of Nunavut but accounts for 20 - 30% of the global population (Stenhouse et al. 2004).
+Breeding colonies are concentrated in approximately 3% of the Nunavut landmass around Jones and Lancaster Sounds on southeastern Ellesmere Island, eastern Devon Island, and the Brodeur Peninsula of northern Baffin Island.
+There is one outlying colony to the west on Seymour Island and off the northern coast of Bathurst Island (COSEWIC 2006).
+The Inglefield Mountains of Ellesmere Island have consistently supported 30 - 40% of the Canadian ivory gull population over the past two decades (Latour et al. 2008), while the importance of the Seymour Island colony has increased over time to a similar level (Gilchrist and Mallory 2005).
+Most of the remaining individuals are on the Brodeur Peninsula of Baffin Island, but within the past decade ten colonies near the coast have been abandoned, while only three new ones further inland have been documented (Latour et al. 2008).
+The Sydkap Ice Field on southern Ellesmere Island was formerly home to a large colony of up to 300 ivory gulls, but was abandoned during surveys in 2002 and 2003 (Latour et al. 2008).
+The colonies on eastern Devon Island were always relatively small, and have also been largely abandoned (Latour et al. 2008).

-The wintering population distribution is poorly known but are known to winter along the southern edge of the pack ice of Davis Strait, the Labrador Sea, the Strait of Belle Island and the northern Gulf of St. Lawrence (COSEWIC 2006b).
+The wintering population distribution is poorly defined but are known to winter along the southern edge of the pack ice of Davis Strait, the Labrador Sea, the Strait of Belle Island and the northern Gulf of St. Lawrence (COSEWIC 2006).